How to Replace Your Naturalization Certificate (and What It Costs)

 How to File Form N-565 Online

-To file your Form N-565 for naturalization replacement application online, you will need to start by creating an online account here.
-After setting up your online account, you will be permitted to proceed with the other stages of the application, which include:
+To file your Form N-565 for a naturalization replacement application online, you will need to start by:

-• Managing your contact information, including updating your address, if need be
+7. Manage your contact information, including updating your address, if needed

 How to File Form N-565 by Mail